xkeshav/color-collector/src/css-variabale-generator/README.md

 # css-variable-generator README

 This is the README for your extension "css-variable-generator".

-After writing up a brief description, we recommend including the following sections.
+creating a extension which collect all color from css file and group into a :root variable with name of based on their selector and easy to identify

+so that once all color collected on one place, we can change theme by changing that :root color-schema

 ## Features